Single-path Bit Sharing for Automatic Loss-aware Model Compression

 \section{Related Work}

 \textbf{Network quantization.} Network quantization represents the weights, activations and even gradients with low precision to yield compact DNNs.
-With low-precision integers~\cite{zhou2016dorefa} or power-of-two representations~\cite{Li2020Additive}, the heavy matrix multiplications can be replaced by efficient bitwise operations, leading to much faster test-time inference and lower power consumption.
-To improve the quantization performance, extensive methods have been proposed to learn accurate quantizers~\cite{jung2019learning,zhang2018lq,choi2018pact,cai2017deep,Esser2020LEARNED}.
+With low-precision integers~\cite{zhou2016dorefa} or power-of-two representations~\cite{Li2020Additive}, the heavy matrix multiplications can be replaced by efficient bitwise operations, leading to much faster test-time inference and lower \jingr{resource consumption.
+According to the quantization bitwidth, existing quantization methods can be roughly categorized into two categories, namely, fixed-point quantization~\cite{zhou2016dorefa,zhang2018lq,jung2019learning,Esser2020LEARNED,kim2021bert,liu2021posttraining,shen2020q,han2021improving} and binary quantization~\cite{hubara2016binarized,rastegari2016xnor,Zhuang_2019_CVPR,liu2018bi,qin2020forward,qin2021bibert,liu2021adam}.} To improve the quantization performance, extensive methods have been proposed to learn accurate quantizers~\cite{jung2019learning,zhang2018lq,choi2018pact,cai2017deep,Esser2020LEARNED,Bhalgat_2020_CVPR_Workshops}.
 Specifically, given a convolutional layer, let $x$ and $w$ be the output activations of the previous layer and the weight parameters of given layer, respectively.
-First, following~\cite{Jung_2019_CVPR,choi2018pact,chen2020aqd}, one can normalize $x$ and $w$ into scale [0, 1] by $T_x(\cdot)$ and $T_w(\cdot)$, respectively:
+First, following~\cite{jung2019learning,choi2018pact,chen2020aqd}, one can normalize $x$ and $w$ into scale [0, 1] by $T_x(\cdot)$ and $T_w(\cdot)$, respectively:

 where $v_x$ and $v_w$ are trainable quantization intervals indicating the range of weights and activations to be quantized. \jing{Here, the function $\mathrm{clip}\left(v, v_\mathrm{low}, v_\mathrm{up}\right) = {\rm min}({\rm max}(v,v_\mathrm{low}),v_\mathrm{up})$ clips any number $v$ into the range $[v_\mathrm{low}, v_\mathrm{up}]$}.
 Then, one can apply the following function to quantize the normalized activations and parameters, namely $z_x \in [0, 1]$ and $z_w \in [0, 1]$, to discretized ones: